 When is the Best time to visit Santorini?

 The Greek islands do not close in the winter as most of them have permanent residents.
 Santorini has about 15.500 permanent residents that live all year round, send their children to school, and have jobs on the island.

-The larger hotels and restaurants in Santorini may be closed during the winter but all the smaller tourist businesses are open.
+The large hotels and restaurants may be closed during the winter but all the smaller tourist businesses are open.
 This is the best time for me to travel as I get Santorini and its stunning sunsets at super shoulder season prices.

 If you prefer warm weather then you should go to Santorini from April to June and September to October.
-July and August are the busiest, hottest, windiest, and most expensive months on Santorini island.
+July and August are the busiest, hottest, windiest, and most expensive months.

 From Santorini, you can hop on a ferry and for an hour, more or less, can find yourself roaming another beautiful Greek island!

 Crete Island (Herakleio) – > You will need about 1 hour and 50′.